usefulsensors/person_sensor_pan_tilt/README.md

 Once you have that downloaded, unpack the bundle on your local machine.
 In the file viewer, go to the `lib` folder within the unpacked bundle and copy the `adafruit_motor` directory into the `lib` folder on the `CIRCUITPYTHON` drive.
-This should install the library we need to emulate a keyboard.
+This should install the library we need to drive the servos.

 ## Install the Code